Click to jump down to important advising information and reference lists for each major:

 Lecture & Lab Registration:

 Add lab first, then lecture.
 Must be taken in same semester.
-Waitlist for lab as needed.
+Waitlist for lab first as needed.

 - NTR 307 & 107L Food Science